 - Dog Men (2018)

-#2 The Complete Dresden Files Book Order
+Complete Dresden Files Timeline in Chronological Order

 - “Restoration of Faith” in Side Jobs (Short Story)